claytonchew/contribute-codes/README.md

 - Node.js – at least version v20 or higher.
 - Docker – this can be either Docker Desktop or Orbstack.
-- A GitHub OAuth Client ID and Secret, refer to [this guide](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) on getting them.
+- GitHub OAuth Client ID and Secret, refer to [this guide](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) on getting them.
 When creating the OAuth app, the callback URL should be `http://localhost:3000/auth/github`.

 Copy the `.env.example` file to `.env` and fill in the necessary values.